-Launched in 1919 as the Vrouwe Maria, the Morgenster was built as a fishing vessel.
-Before she was extended in 1947, she got her first engine built in, in 1929.
-In 1959 her name was changesd into Morgenster (the 'morning star').
-Among her many different jobs were a few years as sport fishing vessel and a radio ship for Radio Del Mare.
-In 1993 Harry Muter bought the vessel to rebuild it into a Sail Training Ship.
-In 2008 the ship was re-launched as a clipperbrik, with a rigging very well suited for a sail training ship, but also for speed.
+Launched in 1919 as the Vrouwe Maria, the Morgenster was built as a herring fishing vessel.
+In 1927 the ship got its first engine and the current name.
+She was operating as a motor fishing vessel until 1970.
+After that she spent a few years as sport fishing vessel and a radio ship for Radio Del Mare.
+In 1983 Harry and Marian Muter bought the Morgenster to refit it into a Sail Training ship.
+In 2008 the ship was re-launched as a brig (Dutch: clipperbrik), with a rigging very well suited for a Sail Training ship, but also for speed.

-Although almost 100 years old, she now boasts all of the modern safety features and provides comfortable accommodation.
-Sailing on the Ship, with her Sail Training program, ensures personal development and growth for anyone willing to learn and to develop themselves.
-Sailing on the Morgenster is not just a vacation - it's an adventure!
+Although over 100 years old, the Morgenster now boasts all of the modern safety features and provides comfortable accommodation for up to 36 trainees.
+Sailing on the Ship, with her Sail Training program, ensures personal development and growth for anyone willing to learn and to experience new things.
+Sailing on the Morgenster is not just a vacation – it's an adventure!

 Stop and Stare.
 This is what Marian and Harry Muter – the owners – had in mind, when people would look upon the Morgenster.
 And they succeeded.
-As a result, the Morgenster is a stunning and elegant Ship and a fast sailor, too.
-You will find her competing in the Tall Ships Races every year.
+As a result of their refit, the Morgenster is a stunning and elegant Ship, and a fast sailor too.

 The Morgenster’s mission is to preserve the heritage of the great ships of yesteryear.
-To that end she provides an excellent environment for learning about seamanship.
-As a Windseeker you will work together with, and be part of, a team of real sailors who give their every effort to preserving the historical heritage of seafaring.
+As a Windseeker you will be part of a team of passionate sailors who give their every effort to preserving the historical heritage of seafaring.

 |Homeport:||Den Helder (NL)|